Bamelink/CNN_Visualizer/README.md

 ## Visualizer
 The Visualtier takes in the specified file as an image and colvolves with the selected kernel.
 The output is normalized to a range between 0-255 to fit a graysclaed image and also converted to red and green to show the detection with a better contrast.

+See settings.py for the available kernels or create your own.